yixuhui02/SDUST-DAFDNet/README.md

 # SDUST-DAFDNet
-Obtain contact email for the dataset 2487720870@qq.com
+Contact email for obtaining the dataset: 2487720870@qq.com